MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-protect-time.md

 *Applies to: users with Viva Insights premium licenses*

 In addition to focus plans, Viva Insights can also help you protect time on your calendar for scheduled breaks, learning, and message catch-up time.
-You can configure these plans to match your needs by setting a target amount of blocked time and can also personalize your booking preferences.
+You can configure these plans to match your needs by setting a target amount of blocked time, and you can also personalize your booking preferences.

 ### To create a breaks, learning, or message catch-up plan